A House Is Built

 A House is Built (1929) is the first novel of M. Barnard Eldershaw, the joint pseudonym of Marjorie Barnard and Flora Eldershaw.

+It is a family saga, centred around mid-nineteenth century Sydney.
 It was written as a result of their seeing an advertisement for The Bulletin prize.
 The novel won this prize in 1928, shared with Katharine Susannah Prichard's Coonardoo.
-It was originally serialised in The Bulletin under the title, The Quartermaster.
+It was originally serialised in abridged form in The Bulletin under the title, The Quartermaster.